X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ## 2.2 Character setup

+In order to use Geppetto on a character, the Skeletal Mesh must have Morph Targets *(aka Blendshapes)* and/or an Anim Instance that cover facial animation (such as Metahuman `Face_AnimBP` Blueprint class).

 For this example, we will use this  [rigged character](https://sketchfab.com/3d-models/rigged-t-pose-human-male-w-50-face-blendshapes-cc7e4596bcd145208a6992c757854c07) made by [Mike Alger](https://mikealger.com/).
 This character possess 50 face blendshapes that we will use to create a lip-sync animation.